cow-snake/nikke-mg/docs/gamecontent.md

 ![pvprookiebanner](media/pvprookiebanner.png)

-Rookie arena consists of 1 team with 5 nikkes.
+Rookie arena consists of 1 team with 5 Nikkes.
 You need to build an attack team and defensive team.
 Ranking is pretty simple, you earn stars each time you win against an opponent, more stars, better your ranking.
 If your defense loses, your star count goes down, and so your rank.
 You can battle 3 times for free without Infrastructure Core Stage 6 and 5 times with the upgrade at level 6\.

 Any attack past the daily free entries, you need to pay 100 gems per entry.
 We don’t recommend doing that in the rookie arena, as you do not earn gems for ranking positions.
 The rookie arena season lasts for 2 weeks, and 1 waiting day in between season end and start.

-Everyday you will be getting a mail of daily rewards from the arena, and at the end of the season you will get an amount of arena vouchers for your ranking.
+Every day you will be getting a mail of daily rewards from the arena, and at the end of the season you will get an amount of arena vouchers for your ranking.
 Thanks to Keripo you can use his [pvp sheet](https://docs.google.com/spreadsheets/d/15aPYfbMCB3JSYYgygwMvSLvyPUd_AQ0EhKawRXMsQgQ/edit?gid=1514064848#gid=1514064848) to see what teams are used and what winrate they have against different team comps.

 ### **SP arena**